oeberle/self_explanations_human_rationales/README.md

 * `rationale_prompting.py`: runs the prompting procedure, see `run_eval.sh' for usage.
 * `model_human_comparison.py`: runs the evaluation procedure, see `run_eval.sh' for usage.

+## Plots
+* `pos_rel_analysis.py`: runs and plots the POS analysis where we show difference in relative POS distribution with human rationales as baseline.

 ## Files
 * `model_responses/`: already contains the model responses for SST.